Black Pepper for Dogs | Safety & Efficacy

 In controlled amounts, black pepper extract is safe for dogs, particularly when included in products designed for canine consumption.
 Its primary purpose in such formulations is to activate other ingredients rather than to provide direct benefits.

-Piperine's ability to enhance absorption is especially useful in joint-support supplements, allowing dogs to gain the full benefits of ingredients like turmeric and CBD.
+Piperine's ability to enhance absorption is especially useful in joint-support supplements, allowing dogs to gain the full benefits of ingredients like turmeric.

 It is important to ensure that products containing black pepper extract are specifically formulated for dogs, as excessive amounts may cause gastrointestinal upset or irritation.
 Always follow the recommended dosage guidelines provided by your veterinarian or the product manufacturer.